valkey-io/valkey-glide/java/README.md

 For developers, please refer to Java's [DEVELOPER.md](./DEVELOPER.md) for further instruction on how to set up your development environment.

-**Java version check**
+**Java Requirements**

+Minimum requirements: JDK 11 or later.
 Ensure that you have a minimum Java version of JDK 11 installed on your system:

 ```bash
 echo $JAVA_HOME